dereneaton/ipyrad/docs/parameters.rst

 Maximum number (or proportion) of shared polymorphic sites in a locus.
 This option is used to detect potential paralogs, as a shared heterozygous site across many samples likely represents clustering of paralogs with a fixed difference rather than a true heterozygous site.
+Default is 0.5.
+For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.

 Affected steps = 7.
 Example entries to params.txt